-In today’s ever more technology-filled and dependent world, where instant answers, up-to-date information and current events are available at the touch of a button, what is even the point of books?
+Do books still matter in today’s ever more technology-filled and dependent world, where instant answers, up-to-date information and current events are available at the touch of a button?

-Why look things up, searching for an answer, reading through pages of text to create a world in our head when we can look at a screen and see that someone else has saved us the bother and done it for us?
+Why look things up, search for an answer, read through pages of text to create a world in our head when we can look at a screen and see that someone else has saved us the bother and done it for us?
 And quickly.

 Well, that’s exactly the point…someone else has done it – it’s not your fantasy world!